Home

 Axisbits GmbH

-What is the definition of process digitization?
+What is the definition of process digitalisation?

-Guide: How does process digitization work?
+Guide: How does process digitalisation work?

-1. Current situation analysis
+1. As-is analysis

 • Who is involved?

-• Which documents or systems are used?
+• What documents or systems are used?

 • Where do waiting times occur?

-• What are the sources of error?
+• Where are the sources of error?

 2. Goal definition

-• Improve customer experience: Applications or orders can be submitted online around the clock.
+• Improve customer experience: applications or orders can be submitted online around the clock.

 3. Selection of tools